Rickjeh/MCProject-Websites/README.md

 # WeatherDisplay
-A fabric mod that displays the weather of your minecraft world in the hud.
+A fabric, neoforge mod that displays the weather of your minecraft world in the hud.

 Project: https://www.curseforge.com/minecraft/mc-mods/weatherdisplay